I think you’ll agree with me that massage therapists probably don’t think about disability insurance.

 The Disability Insurance Program Through The AMTA

-The American Massage Therapist Association (AMTA), and some of the other massage therapy associations, offers its members disability insurance.
+The American Massage Therapist Association (AMTA), and some of the other massage therapy associations, offers disability insurance to their members.
 The Hartford underwrites the disability insurance for the AMTA.

 Association disability insurance programs tend to be “plain vanilla”, which means they are simple and basic in nature and may not meet your specific needs.
 However, because of the simplicity, they tend to be lower in cost as well.

-In our opinion, the disability insurance through the AMTA is no different.
+In our opinion, the disability insurance program through the AMTA is no different.
 There are benefits and drawbacks.
-Here they are.
+Here they are as we see them.

 While these are positives, the plan contains many drawbacks which we discuss next.